 Most display networks, including Google and Bing, are geomarketing-capable (in fact, Google’s been doing this for years).
 If a user in London searches for local attorneys, they aren’t going to turn up offices halfway across the country – at least not on Page One, which is probably the only page they’ll view anyway.

 Optimize your messaging with location-specific keywords to enjoy better ad placement and search ranking.

-Small businesses with physical stores generally build up a local following to begin with – trendy cafes, posh spas, chic retailers and so on rely heavily on friends’ and neighbours’ support.
+Small businesses with physical stores generally build up a local following, to begin with – trendy cafes, posh spas, chic retailers and so on rely heavily on friends’ and neighbors’ support.
 This is location-based marketing, too, so keep your accounts and profiles updated and optimized to get found in local results.

 Incentive programs can go a long way to helping boost word of mouth, and an online check-in system essentially equates to free advertising for you (plus an easy opportunity to recognize, interact with, and reward your best customers).

 Take advantage of real-world events like heat waves or rainstorms to position your products or services as solutions.
 Hot outside?
 More people will be headed to the beach this weekend.
 Don’t forget your sunscreen, sunglasses, and swim trunks!
 On rainy days you can dramatically boost footfall into your café with a quick note about today’s delicious hot soup.

 Upcoming holidays can be a perfect opportunity to serve relevant ads to people in your targeted regions.

 Use weather, traffic, and other day-to-day events to your advantage for a quick boost in sales that can add up dramatically over the year.